 Instagram is a highly successful photo-sharing app created in 2010 by Kevin Systrom and Mike Krieger.
 It was sold to Facebook in 2012.
 Instagram tends to feel less personal than Facebook because many users follow celebrities, brands, and influencers, in addition to their family and friends.
 As a result, it is more commonly used by the younger set.

-Although only 6% of the 112.5 million Instagram users are older than 55 years old, there is still a lot for older adults to like about this social media network.
+Although only 6% of the one billion Instagram users are older than 55 years old, there is still a lot for older adults to like about this social media network.
 Instagram allows for more creativity and exploration than Facebook, like posting about local events, new and popular restaurants, travel destinations, etc. Although these are only a few examples, there are millions of interesting accounts to explore on Instagram.

 Are you ready to get started with Instagram?
 Create your account now with guided directions in our blog, Picture This: How to Get Started with Instagram.